 Georges Island National Historic Site of Canada is a labyrinth of military works that represented a vitally important element in the sea defences for Halifax Harbour.
-They cover a small island situated in the middle of the harbour directly in front of what today is the Halifax waterfront.
+This cultural landscape, which comprises buildings and archeological remains, covers a small island situated in the middle of the harbour directly in front of what today is the Halifax waterfront.

-Georges Island was designated a national historic site for:
+Georges Island was designated a national historic site in 1965 because:

-- its role as part of the Halifax Defence Complex which protected one of the principal naval stations of the British Empire during the 18th and 19th centuries,
+— it played an important role as part of the Halifax Defence Complex which protected one of the principal naval bases of the British Empire during the 18th and 19th centuries;

 Key features contributing to the heritage value of this site include:

-- siting on an island in Halifax Harbour on an axis between the Halifax Citadel and the Dartmouth shore,
+— its siting on an island in Halifax Harbour on an axis between the Halifax Citadel and the Dartmouth shore;

 — surviving forms, materials and spatial relationships of military remains, particularly the stone foundation of a Martello tower, and foundations for enlisted and senior non-commissioned officers’ barracks, single officers’ quarters and privy, torpedo mine store, and the drainage system related to mine assembly outside the fort.